Ruby Bridal Boutique opens at historic building in New Milford

-Eng sells dresses from only a handful of designers and her prices typically range from about $1,000 to $6,000.
-She also sells handbags, shoes, hair accessories and veils, which she makes with the help of her mother and grandfather, who is now 93.
+Eng sells dresses from a handful of designers and her prices typically range from about $1,000 to $6,000.
+She also sells handbags, shoes, hair accessories and veils, which she makes with the help of her mother and grandfather, who is 93.
 They recently sewed a custom-made, 20-foot veil.

 Eng has about 70 dresses in stock from designers Sophia Tolli, Olia Zavozina, Barbara Kavchok, Love Found True and Lillian West.
 Olia Zavozina and Barbara Kavchok are American designers and the dresses are made in the U.S.